Can I Use Life Insurance to Cover My Bond?

 Whether or not your bank requires it, life insurance to cover your mortgage is a wise decision.
 If your current insurance does not cover your home while you still need to repay the loan, you will need extra cover.
 The idea is to mitigate the risks your household may be exposed to if something unforeseen happens.
 You can make sure your family doesn’t lose the house if you pass away unexpectedly with this type of cover.

-When Does Life Insurance for a Bond Pay Out?
+When Does It Pay Out?

 Bond or mortgage life insurance pays out when an insured event occurs.
 Death is usually included, but not all policies include unnatural causes, dread disease, disability, and terminal illnesses.
 The policy you choose will lay out exactly what is and isn’t covered.
 Make sure you choose a policy that covers all your risks before you sign.

-Can I Cancel Bond Life Insurance?
+Can I Cancel It?

 Usually life insurance policies designed to cover home loans can be cancelled at any point without having to pay a penalty fee.
 Remember, if you cancel your life insurance policy, you may lose the money on the policy.